andrerabanillo/baseballReferenceAnalyicScraper/README.md

-# Baseball Reference Web scraper
+# Baseball Reference Web Scraper

 This program scrapes data from [baseball-reference.com](https://www.baseball-reference.com/), which contains various stats of previous, and current baseball players.